Boeing 747-8

 A total of 155 aircraft were built including 107 freighters and 48 passenger airliners.
-The final aircraft, a 747-8F produced as line #1574 (1,574th 747 built), was delivered to Atlas Air on January 31, 2023.
+The final aircraft, a 747-8F, was delivered to Atlas Air on January 31, 2023.

 Development

 Background

-Boeing had considered larger-capacity versions of the 747 several times during the 1990s and 2000s (Boeing New Large Airplane).
+Boeing had considered larger-capacity versions of the 747 several times during the 1990s (such as the Boeing New Large Airplane) and 2000s.
 The 747-500X and -600X, announced at the 1996 Farnborough Airshow, would have stretched the 747, but they did not attract enough interest to enter development.
-Also at Farnborough in 1996, a hypothetical wider-bodied 747-700X was described by a Boeing spokesperson as being possible, but inconsistent with the future requirements identified by the company.
+At the same air show, a hypothetical wider-bodied 747-700X was described by a Boeing spokesperson as being possible, but inconsistent with the future requirements identified by the company.

 In 2000, Boeing offered the 747X and 747X Stretch derivatives as alternatives to the Airbus A3XX.
 This was a more modest proposal than the previous −500X and −600X.
 The 747X would increase the 747's wingspan to 229 ft by adding a segment at the root.
 The 747X was to carry 430 passengers up to 8700 nmi.
 The 747X Stretch would be extended to 263 ft long, allowing it to carry 500 passengers up to 7800 nmi.
 However, the 747X family was unable to attract enough interest to enter production.
 Some of the ideas developed for the 747X were used on the 747-400ER.

 After the 747X program, Boeing continued to study improvements to the 747.
 The 747-400XQLR (Quiet Long Range) was meant to have an increased range of 8056 nmi, with better fuel efficiency and reduced noise.
 Changes studied included raked wingtips similar to those used on the 767-400ER and a 'sawtooth' engine nacelle for noise reduction.
-Although the 747-400XQLR did not move to production, many of its features were used for the 747 Advanced.
+Although the 747-400XQLR did not move to production, many of its features were used for the proposed 747 Advanced.

 In early 2004, Boeing announced tentative plans for the 747 Advanced that were eventually adopted.
-Similar in nature to the 747X, the stretched 747 Advanced used technology from the Boeing 787 Dreamliner to modernize the design and its systems.
+Boeing selected the designation 747-8 for the aircraft to show the technology connection between the Boeing 787 Dreamliner and the new 747.
+The 747-8 used technology and the General Electric GEnx engines from the 787 to modernize the design and its systems.
 In 2005, Boeing forecast a market for 300 aircraft, split evenly between freighters and passenger variants.